-The Regional Science and Innovation Centre (RCIS) will be home to the Geological Sciences department from mid-late 2017.
-Geology will occupy teaching, research and support space in the centre, which will enable the delivery of cutting-edge science teaching, supported by state-of-the-art audio-visual and laboratory equipment.
+The Ernest Rutherford building (Formerly Regional Science and Innovation Centre (RSIC)) is home to the Geological Sciences department since the beginning of 2018.
+Geology occupies teaching, research and support space in the building, which enable the delivery of cutting-edge science teaching, supported by state-of-the-art audio-visual and laboratory equipment.

 Equipment and laboratories

-Geological Sciences has well-equipped teaching and research laboratories, extensive computer facilities, and electronic and mechanical workshops, and will enjoy the use of custom-built teaching and research facilities from mid to late 2017.
+Geological Sciences has well-equipped teaching and research laboratories, extensive computer facilities, and electronic and mechanical workshops, and enjoys the use of custom-built teaching and research facilities.
 Find out more.

 The Department maintains significant collections of rocks, minerals, geochemical concentrates, macro- and microfossils.
 Some parts of the collection are of national significance and as such, impose some statutory obligations on the Department with respect to protection and access.
 Find out more.